• Share this on:

 Organic certification

-If you want to sell your grains, pulses and oilseeds as organic in Europe, they must be grown using organic production methods that meet EU organic legislation (Regulation (EU) 2018/848).
+If you want to sell your grains, pulses and oilseeds as organic in Europe, they must be grown using organic production methods that comply with EU organic legislation (Regulation (EU) 2021/2306 supplement of Regulation (EU) 2018/848).
 Growing and processing facilities must be audited by an accredited certifier.
+Regulation (EU) 1235/2008 lists the arrangements to be made for organic products imported to the EU from third countries.

 Broadly speaking, the certification procedure follows these five steps:

-1. Develop an organic farm management plan and implement organic production practices step-by-step.
+1. Develop an organic farm management plan and implement organic production practices as described step-by-step in Regulation (EU) 2018/848.
 You must have used these production methods for at least two years throughout the conversion period before you can certify your produce as organic.
-Familiarise yourself with all requirements for organic production and if possible, use local consultancy services.
+Familiarise yourself with all the requirements for organic production, and if possible use local consultancy services.

 3. Arrange for inspection.
 An inspector verifies whether your organic farm management plan is being implemented properly.
 If they find serious instances of non-conformity, you must correct these.

-4. Become certified.
-Once step 3 has been completed successfully, a certificate will be issued that is valid for one year.
+4. Receive the certificate, which is valid for one year.
 You may then display the EU organic logo on your products.
 Together with the logo, you must print the certifier code number.

 Figure 3: The logo for certified organic products in the European Union comes in three different colour schemes

-Sometimes there is confusion about the maximum residue levels permitted for organic products.
-Actually, there is no official guideline on chemical residue levels for organic products.
+Sometimes there is confusion about the MRLs permitted for organic products.
+There is actually no official guideline on chemical residue levels for organic products.
 In practice, these must not exceed the default MRL for substances without specific MRLs, which is 0.01 mg/kg.

-Another common question concerns the difference between the EU organic certification scheme and national certification schemes in individual EU countries.
-In certain countries, such as Germany or Switzerland, companies may prefer the national certification scheme.
-These are comparable to the EU organic certification but often exceed the EU requirements.
+Another common question concerns the difference between the EU organic certification scheme and national certification schemes of individual EU countries.
+In certain countries, like Germany or Switzerland, companies may prefer the national certification scheme – comparable to the EU organic certification but often exceeding EU requirements.
 For this reason, national certification schemes can be a valuable asset when supplying specific markets.
-Examples are Naturland in Germany, KRAV in Sweden, and BioSuisse in Switzerland.
+Examples are Naturland (Germany), KRAV (Sweden) and BioSuisse (Switzerland).

-• Bioherbs Egypt produces and exports a wide range of herbs and seeds, including oilseeds such as sesame, sunflower seeds, and black cumin seeds.
+• Bioherbs Egypt, which produces and exports a wide range of herbs and seeds, including oilseeds like sesame, sunflower and black cumin seeds.
 They have obtained fairtrade certification for flaxseed and sesame seed, and organic certification for the EU, the USA and Japan.

-• Viru from Peru produces and exports quinoa and other miscellaneous products such as a range of fresh and frozen vegetables and quinoa-based meals.
+• Viru, from Peru, produces and exports quinoa and other miscellaneous products like a range of fresh and frozen vegetables and quinoa-based meals.
 Viru’s quinoa has obtained fairtrade and EU organic certification.

-Figure 4: Dual-certified quinoa products of the BCorp certified UK company Quinola
+Figure 4: Double-certified quinoa products of the British BCorp certified company Quinola

 Dual-certified quinoa products of the BCorp certified UK company Quinola